environment-toolkit/et/README.md

     - identity # not really needed since the container references the identity
 ```

+## CLI

+The cli to manage Stacks and Blueprints

+## Blueprint

+A CDK-TF resource that uses special types created by the Environment Toolkit.
+The example above uses the queue, database and container Blueprints

+## Spec

+See above for an example.

 ## Class

 A way to group resources together to form a common function.
 The master list of Classes can be found here: {{TBA}}.
 The list is community driven, and classes are grouped by cloud provider.

 In the above example the class is a 'compute' type.
+A compute class has the primary resource of function and container and secondary resources of database, queue and bucket.

+## Resource